 What Are The Toxic Materials Present In A Solar Panel?

-Certain materials present in the solar panels are very toxic to the environment and people.
+Certain materials in the solar panels are very toxic to the environment and people.
 These include selenium, copper, arsenic, cadmium telluride, or hexavalent chromium coating.
 However, these materials are only toxic during the manufacturing of solar panels.

 Therefore, the energy we get is clean, efficient, and sustainable.